Accelerated BSN Track FAQs

 - Clinical clearance immunizations, background checks, criminal history checks, drug screening, etc.

-2. How will this online-based accelerated nursing program prepare me for a successful nursing career?
+2. How will this online-based ABSN track prepare me for a successful nursing career?

-Students in the ABSN at CTX receive an accelerated, invaluable nursing experience created through a blended delivery with a combination of online coursework, hands-on preparation, and real-world application in a variety of settings.
-The experiential learning components of the ABSN program create practice-ready nurses.
-As a result, our highly competitive nursing program means employers seek out our graduates.
+Students in the ABSN track at CTX receive an accelerated, invaluable nursing experience created through a blended delivery with a combination of online coursework, hands-on preparation, and real-world application in a variety of settings.
+The experiential learning components of the ABSN track create practice-ready nurses.

 CTX’s School of Nursing’s BSN program’s curriculum has proven to be successful as 98% of graduates in 2016 passed the NCLEX-RN the first time.

-No. Our program is a comprehensive blended learning model which means we combine online coursework with onsite labs and clinical rotations that must be completed in person.
+No. It s a comprehensive blended learning model which means we combine online coursework with onsite labs and clinical rotations that must be completed in person.
 The online learning component serves as a precursor to the in-person practicum you will complete at our skills and simulation lab site and in clinical rotations at local hospitals.

-4. When should I apply for the ABSN program?
+4. When should I apply for the ABSN track?

-The ABSN program at Concordia University Texas is enrolling students right now.
+Concordia University Texas is enrolling accelerated nursing students right now.
 There are three start dates a year—January, May, and August—which means more students are able to start working toward their nursing degree with CTX every year.
 Plus, seats are available with no wait time.

-Before starting the program, you are required to complete a number of prerequisite courses, which can be done online through CTX.
+Before starting, you are required to complete a number of prerequisite courses, which can be done online through CTX.
 An admissions counselor will help you develop a plan to satisfy those requirements and guide you throughout the enrollment process.

 5. Am I still eligible if I was previously enrolled in a nursing program?

-6. To determine if I am a good fit for the program, what documents will you need from me?
+6. To determine if I am a good fit for the Accelerated BSN track, what documents will you need from me?

 Your admissions counselor will need unofficial copies of all transcripts from all schools where you have previously completed coursework.
 Although some transcripts may include transfer credit accepted by the institution, this may not capture all coursework, grades, and terms of completion.
 When calculating a cumulative GPA for admission purposes, your admissions counselor must take a holistic look at all grades earned in courses above the developmental level.
 This includes grades for which you may have earned a replacement.

-7. How many students does the ABSN program in Texas accommodate?
+7. How many students does the ABSN track in Texas accommodate?

-The program’s blended learning model allows Concordia University Texas to instruct a greater number of qualified students than many other programs.
+The Accelerated BSN track’s blended learning model allows Concordia University Texas to instruct a greater number of qualified students than many other programs.
 New nursing student cohorts start three times a year and there are seats available with no wait list.

-8. Is it possible to work while participating in this Accelerated BSN program?
+8. Is it possible to work while participating in the Accelerated BSN track?

-In order to be successful, an ABSN student needs to be dedicated and self-motivated due to the pace and thoroughness of the accelerated program.
-This program is a full-time commitment, and some consider it to be a job in and of itself.
-While it may be possible to work while participating in this program, you should talk to an admissions counselor about your options.
+In order to be successful, a nursing student needs to be dedicated and self-motivated due to the pace and thoroughness of the accelerated track.
+This is a full-time commitment, and some consider it to be a job in and of itself.
+While it may be possible to work while participating in the Accelerated BSN track, you should talk to an admissions counselor about your options.

-9. What type of student excels in this accelerated nursing program?
+9. What type of student excels in this accelerated nursing learning format?

-The ABSN at Concordia University Texas is fast-paced and demanding, so the students that are most successful in this type of program are dedicated, self-motivated, organized, and eager to learn.
+The ABSN track at Concordia University Texas is fast-paced and demanding, so the students that are most successful are dedicated, self-motivated, organized, and eager to learn.
 They are able to anticipate the demands of their workload and are comfortable utilizing the support of their fellow students and faculty.

-10. Are there any financial aid options available for the accelerated nursing program in Texas?
+10. Are there any financial aid options available for the accelerated nursing students?

-Our Student Success Coordinator can provide you with information on funding options available for the ABSN program.
+Our Student Success Coordinator can provide you with information on funding options available for nursing students.
 Our staff is happy to help you complete the Free Application for Federal Student Aid (FAFSA), which is the first step in determining your financial aid eligibility.